xcafebabe/Nestable/README.md

 * `collapseBtnHTML` The HTML text used to generate a list item collapse button (default `'<button data-action="collapse">Collapse</button>'`)
 * `dropCallback` The callback method which is called when an item has been successfully moved.
 It has 1 argument: object with all details (default `null`)
 * `startDelayMsec` The timeout to start D-n-D operation after touching on the target, allows Tap-and-hold implementation (default `0`)
+* `beforeStartCallback` This is a callback function, which can explicitly return `false` to avoid reordering start

 `dropCallback` details object: